 As I see it, Walter Butler of Iowa City was one of those givers with a true servant’s heart . . . a “butler” to the city, so to speak.
 One who tried his best to do whatever would best serve his community; even if it cost him a pretty penny or two to do so.
 Allow me here to tell you more about this special man from Tennessee…

-So now, let me tell you a couple of smart moves made by Walter Butler after buying land in Iowa City…
+So now, let me tell you a couple of really smart moves made by Walter Butler in buying land in those August & October land sales in Iowa City…

-- Smart move #1: In the 1839 auction, Walter bought Lot 5 in Block 80 (see above) for $300.
-Soon after that, since there was a real shortage of lodging in Iowa City – Walter built a hotel – The City Hotel – on Lot 5.
+- Smart move #1: In the August 19, 1839 auction, Walter bought Lot 5 in Block 80 (see above) for $300.
+Soon after that, since there was a real shortage of lodging in Iowa City – Walter replaced his claim cabin with his hotel – The City Hotel – on Lot 5.

 - Smart move #2: In 1840, Butler sold some of his land that was located near today’s City Park to Walter Terrell in order to buy Lot 6 in Block 80 (see above) – corner of Clinton and Washington Streets – for $800.
 It’s on this lot where our story continues…